anakarinadp/jeu-de-labyrinthe/README.md

 The player is a robot identified with the symbol "X", the obstacles are the "O" symbols, the gates are "." and the exit of the labyrinth is "U"

 The player moves with the following commands:
--N : up
+- N : up
--S : down
+- S : down
--O : lef
+- O : lef
--E : right
+- E : right

 "Q" is to quit the game

-In order to execute the game, place yourself into the folder of the project and execute in the command line: python roboc.py
+In order to execute the game, place yourself into the folder of the project and execute in the command line:
+- python roboc.py